Asymptotic frequentist coverage properties of Bayesian credible sets for sieve priors: Introduction

 It is a known fact that Bayesian credible balls associated to posterior distributions which concentrate at the minimax rate verify \eqref{size}, see \cite{hoffman:rousseau:hieber}.
 The question is then to understand their frequentist coverage and in particular to characterize subsets of $\cup_\beta \Theta^\beta$ over which \eqref{coverage} is verified as well.

 In \cite{szabo:vdv:vzanten:13} the authors have generalized the self-similarity assumption introducing the so called polished tail assumption, discussed in this article also in more detail.
 The polished tail (and the stronger self-similarity) assumption was then applied in nonparametric regression with rescaled Brownian motion prior \cite{sniekers:2015} and spline priors \cite{serra:2014, yoo:vaart:2017} and in the context of Gaussian white noise model with Gaussian priors constructing $L_{\infty}$-credible sets \cite{szabo:linfunc:2015}.
-Furthermore, an adaptive version of the nonparametric Bernstein von Mises theorem was given in context of the Gaussian white noise model using conjugate Gaussian priors and spike-and-slab prior \cite{ray2017} under the self-similarity assumption.
+Furthermore, an adaptive version of the nonparametric Bernstein-von Mises theorem was given in context of the Gaussian white noise model using conjugate Gaussian priors and spike-and-slab prior \cite{ray2017} under the self-similarity assumption.
 The polished tail assumption was then slightly extended by the implicit excessive bias assumption introduced in context of the Gaussian white noise model \cite{belitser:2014} and applied in sparse high dimensional models with empirical Bayes spike and slab type of priors \cite{belitser:nurushev:2015, castillo:szabo:2018} and with hierarchical and empirical horseshoe prior \cite{pas:etal::2016}.
-Besides, discarding parameters making testing between classes impossible was considered in \cite{szabo:vaart:zanten:2015c} also in the context of the Gaussian white noise model.

 All the above mentioned papers consider specific choices of the model and the prior distribution and use explicit, conjugate computations which obviously have their limitations.
 Although these papers already shed lights on certain aspects of Bayesian uncertainty quantification, they do not provide a clear understanding of the underlying general phenomena.
 A general approach for understanding the coverage of credible sets is still missing.
 Besides for many nonparametric models and priors no conjugate computation is possible and therefore they can not be handled directly.
 In this work we aim to (partially) fill this gap and contribute to the fundamental understanding of this rapidly growing field.
 We derive abstract results for general choices of models and sieve type of priors, in the spirit of \cite{ghosal:ghosh:vdv:00,ghosal:vdv:07, rousseau:szabo:2015:main}.